What is the Extrusion Process? Types & Advantages Explained

 Step 2: Billet Extrusion

 In step two, a ram adds 100 to 15,000 tons of pressure to the billet and pushes it through the die.
-The method in which the ram adds pressure depends on whether the extruding process is hot, cold, or friction.
+The method in which the ram adds pressure depends on whether the extruding process is hot, cold, or frictional.

 As the billet comes out of the die, a puller attached to the extrusion machine will slowly start pulling the billet along the extrusion ramp to make room for more to come out.